Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 the prospects for the complex are very large in a variety of ways

 What are the prospects?
-How big?
-I'd love to read it.
+How big are they?
+I'll be happy to read it.

-(If everything is in the neck, well, at least hints.
+(If everything is in the vulture, well, at least in hints.

-Such statements are very similar to "The Killer IPhone has been created", or, which is closer to the topic, such as the innuendo n (after the first flight of the PAK FA): (T-22) is an order of magnitude cheaper, two more perfect, three cheaper to maintain ....
-Well, and so on.
+Such statements are very similar to "The iPhone killer has been created" or, closer to the topic, such insinuations (after the first flight of the PAK FA): "it will tear that shitty F-22 to shreds, it (the T-50) is an order of magnitude cheaper, two times more advanced, three times cheaper to maintain...
+And so on.

 It was after the first flight.